 Marc R. Blackford Endowed Scholarship

-Established in 1973 by Marc’s parents, Frank and Winifred Blackford, in memory of their son who was killed by a drunk driver in a 1973 car accident in Houghton.
+Established in 1973 by Marc’s parents, Frank and Winifred Blackford, the Marc R. Blackford Endowed Scholarship was created in memory of their son who was killed by a drunk driver in a 1973 car accident in Houghton.
 At the time of his death, Marc was a junior at Michigan Tech, majoring in physics.
+Consider supporting this scholarship.

 - 2018 - 19: Alyn Leversee